Pyronite1000/Blogger/README.md

 # Blogger

-Starting with a rough skeleton of a blog before going in depth into fleshing it out.
+Starting with a rough skeleton of a blog before going in depth and fleshing it out.

 This is my first attempt at a blog.